clux/facemaulers/deities/kiaransalee.md

 Never trusted anyone else to do justice to her vision, so she settled problems for herself.

+Once a mortal priestess, Kiaransalee is reputed to have returned from death driven by the power of her own spite to slay her rivals with an army of undead.

+Lolth was so impressed by her spite that she exalted Kiaransalee to divinity, letting her return time and again to slay those newborn drow whose newly-woven souls smelled of her enemies - which, ultimately, must be all drow.
+To stave off her depredations, drow burn incense or meat in hopes of masking the scent of their newborns, their sickly, or their warriors.
+In this way she is also an embodiment of the Matron Mother's driven daughter, always looking for weakness and desperate to defeat her rivals.

+While drow fear Kiaransalee, she is a reminder that failure comes at a cost, and that strength can be found by punishing betrayal or failure.

 ## History
 Took over the east, and rendered it corrupted.
 700 years ago.
 We don't know too much of her upbringing and rise to power.
 She was originally a priestess of lolth, but had a falling out and branched out to the eastern empire, where she